howdyai/botkit-docs/docs/readme-web.md

 Developers may also fire custom events from the web client.
 Custom events triggered in the front-end client will arrive at the Botkit app based on their `type` field.

-For example, [the remoteTriggers skill included in Botkit Anywhere](https://github.com/howdyai/botkit-starter-web/blob/master/skills/remoteTriggers.js) uses a custom event type to request that the bot load and execute a script from Botkit Studio's content management API.

 Custom events like this can be used to build new methods for your user to interact with the bot, such as buttons or other interactive elements.

 ### Message Objects